 The mat is also equipped with anti-slip, and it is light-weight and rolls up very small which makes it conveniently used as a travel yoga mat.
 All-in-all, it’s a very high-quality mat that might be one of the best rubber yoga mats out there.

-There’s really not much left to say other than that we love it.. and we hope you do to!
+There’s not much left to say other than that we love it.. and we hope you do too!